babelouest/glewlwyd/docs/OIDC.md

 Client property that will hold the default kid.
 This option is used to specify a different KID than the default one for a specific client.

+### Public JWKS URI

+URI to fetch the public keys JWKS.
+This uri is loaded each time the plugin is enbled.
+If you want to update your server keys, you must restart the Glewlwyd server or call the api [Enable or disable an existing plugin module instance](API.md#enable-or-disable-an-existing-plugin-module-instance) with the action value `reset`.

+Note: This setting value is optional, if you omit this value, the public key will be extracted from your JWKS private key.
+Use this setting if you want to specify the public keys available in the public JWKS endpoint: `/api/<plugin_name>/jwks`

+### Public JWKS

+Enter the JWKS value directly or select the local file tat contains the private keys JWKS.

+Note: This setting value is optional, if you omit this value, the public key will be extracted from your JWKS private key.
+Use this setting if you want to specify the public keys available in the public JWKS endpoint: `/api/<plugin_name>/jwks`

 ### JWT Type

 Algorithm used to sign access tokens and ID Tokens.